 Who is she, anyway?

 MELODY BUTIU has performed as an actor and singer across the country and overseas.
 Born in New York and raised in Washington State, she lives in Manhattan Beach, California, where she works in film, television, and theatre.
-She is represented by Ellis Talent Group and LA Talent in Los Angeles, Headline Talent in New York, and SLJ Management.
+She is represented by Ellis Talent Group and LA Talent in Los Angeles, Headline Talent Agency in New York, and SLJ Management.

 Melody will be appearing as Tita Yvonne in Amblin's Easter Sunday, starring comedian Jo Koy.
 The family comedy, featuring the first Filipino-American family in a major studio film, will be released in August 5th, 2022.